SabeloMkhwanzi/dual/README.md

 #### Smart Contract

 - The project used the open zeppelin ERC1155 token standard to implement the collections.
-The factory contract handles the creation of every collection on the DualNFT platform.
+The factory contract handles the creation of every collection on the Dual platform.
+- Links to our project smart contracts [here](https://github.com/SabeloMkhwanzi/dual-smart-contract)

 #### Decentralized Storage